oemof/oemof-solph/doc/oemof_solph.rst

   :end-before: """

 These constraints are applied in addition those of a standard :class:`~oemof.solph.network.Transformer`.
-The constrains limits the amount of the possible operation points, like the following picture shows.
+The constraints limit the range of the possible operation points, like the following picture shows.
 For a certain flow of fuel, there is a line of operation points, whose slope is defined by :math:`\beta`.
 The second constrain limits the decrease of electrical power.